-Same-asset NOI in the current and comparative periods exclude Kelowna Business Center, which was sold on February 1, 2023.
-There have been no other acquisitions or dispositions over the past three years.
-NOI was down 3% and same-asset NOI was down 2% in the quarter.
+Same-asset NOI in the current and comparative periods exclude Kelowna Business Center, located in Kelowna, BC which sold on February 1, 2023) and the three retail properties, located in Regina, SK, classified as held for sale as at June 30, 2023.
+Year-to-date NOI was consistent, with a 3% increase in the quarter, and same-asset NOI was up 1% year-to-date and 4% in the quarter.